mikro-orm/mikro-orm/docs/versioned_docs/version-6.3/relationships.md

 > One instance of the current Entity has Many instances (references) to the referred Entity.

-Again, all following is equivalent:
+Again, all of the following is equivalent:

 ```ts
 @Entity()